Waving down the ice cream truck and sitting on a step eating an ice cream…

 Once you have determined what tongue cleaning method you will use, there are a few universal tips that will help you maximize your tongue cleaning regimen to ensure the best results over time.

 - Always start at the back of the tongue and work forward.

 - Although it doesn’t matter if you brush your teeth before or after you clean your tongue, be sure to always follow your tongue cleaning with a mouthwash rinse.
 It is likely that the tongue cleaning process will disrupt pockets of bacteria in your tongue.
 You will want to be sure to rinse out your mouth properly afterward to ensure the bacteria do not remain.

 - Rinse your cleaning device before and after use to remove any bacteria or debris that may be present.

 - Clean your tongue twice daily, as often as you brush and floss your teeth.

 - Be gentle with your tongue.
 Gentle scraping or brushing motions is all that is needed to clean it properly.
 Overtly robust use can damage the taste buds on your tongue.

 Adding tongue cleaning to your overall dental hygiene regimen can boost your overall oral health and increase the freshness of your breath.
 The inexpensive nature and the minimal addition of time and effort is well worth the benefits.

 We at Cooper Family Dentistry care about your overall oral health and are here to help you have the best smile possible.
 If you have any concerns about your dental health, please call our office so we can help you get on the right track towards the healthiest mouth possible.
-To schedule an appointment, call our friendly office staff at 501-982-7547 or, for your convenience, fill out an appointment request here: https://www.coopersmiles.com/appointment-request/.
+Call our Jacksonville Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.